hpe-dev-incubator/hpe-dev-portal/content/blog/massive-parallel-management-with-ilorest-on-linux.md

 ## Who kicked me out?

-All of this is awesome except that in both examples (out-of-band and in-band), a cache directory location is not explicitely specified.
+All of this is awesome except that in both examples (out-of-band and in-band), a cache directory location is not explicitly specified.
 Hence, you will be kicked out if a concurrent iLOrest session is opened using the default cache directory as shown in the following picture.

 The picture below shows the following sequence of events: (1) you first log into ilo-lab1.
 (2) Then you select the `Bios.` type (select `HpBios.` on Gen9 servers) and (3) verify that it has been selected.